PanHyridae/GyroCheck-Android-Library/README.md

   </p>

 ## Gradle Dependency
 <b> NOTE: THIS IS BEING MIGRATED TO ANDROIDX AND WILL NOT WORK FOR THE TIME BEING DUE TO ERRORS.
-THIS WILL BE COMPLETED BY THE
+THERE IS NO ESTIMATED TIME
-	END OF DECEMBER 2019 </b>
+OF COMPLETION DUE TO WORK AND SCHOOL.</b>

 The Gradle dependency is available in <a href="https://bintray.com/mjonesdev/Libraries/GyroCheck">jCenter</a>, which is the default Repository that Android Studio uses.
 So to get started, Just add the dependency into your Gradle file.